ThGravo/ModelRL/README.md

 ## Experiments
 ### Learning a dynamics model under partial observability
 In a Partially Observable Markov Decision Processes (POMDP), the true state $s_t$ is hidden.
 The agent instead receives an observation $o_t \in \Omega$, where $\Omega$ is a set of possible observations.
 This observation is generated from the underlying system state according to the probability distribution $o_t \sim O(s_t)$.
-The approach is evulated on agents in the robotics simulator MuJoCo using OpenAI's gym environments.
+The approach is evaluated on agents in the robotics simulator MuJoCo using OpenAI's gym environments.
 The environments feature continuous observation and action spaces.
-In each environment, the observation spaces consist of positions and velocities of of the body parts of an agent.
+In each environment, the observation spaces consist of positions and velocities of the body parts of an agent.

 ### Learning the dynamics of the internal state of an agent
-The dynamics of a video games, at the pixel level, are given by a squence of video frames produced by a sequence of actions.
-The straight-forward approach for model is to predict the next frame from a sequence of previous frames.
-While this approach has been shown to work, the idea in this experiment is a different one: instead of predicting the low-level pixel values the agent is trained to predict the dynamics of it's own convolutional network, i.e. the dynamics of the learned filter responses.
-This approach draws its inspiration from image classifaction, where it is common practice to reuse the lower part of a pre-trained model for a new task in order to reduce traing time and data compared to learning from scratch.
-Adapting this idea the filter-responses of the convolutional part of a standard RL agent are treated as observations with the hypothesis of being able to generalise over different types of video games.
+The dynamics of a video game, at the pixel level, are given by a sequence of video frames produced by a sequence of actions.
+The straight-forward approach for the model is to predict the next frame from a sequence of previous frames.
+While this approach has been shown to work, the idea in this experiment is a different one: instead of predicting the low-level pixel values the agent is trained to predict the dynamics of its own convolutional network, i.e. the dynamics of the learned filter responses.
+This approach draws its inspiration from image classification, where it is common practice to reuse the lower part of a pre-trained model for a new task in order to reduce training time and data compared to learning from scratch.
+Adapting this idea the filter-responses of the convolutional part of a standard RL agent are treated as observations with the hypothesis of being able to generalize over different types of video games.

 ### Independent learning in multi-agent domains
 In this setting, each agent can independently learn a model of the dynamics of the environment; the agent aims to predict its next observation given only its local observation and chosen action.
 The observations are the relative distances of objects or other agents in the environment.
-The task is to predict postions given a sequence of relative distances as the agent moves around in the evironment.
+The task is to predict positions given a sequence of relative distances as the agent moves around in the environment.

 ## Results
 ### POMDP
+Unlike [2], where a flickering video game is simulated by dropping complete frames randomly, in a sense a more general type of data corruption is considered.
+Each feature can be missing with a certain probability independently.
+The former notion of corruption would occur in the case of all features being dropped at the same time.
+But in our scenario, it can, for example, happen that velocity in one coordinate is missing but the other coordinates are not.
+Also, the agent knows which data is missing, but a preprocessing is applied before the data is fed to the neural network.
+Missing data is replaced by a MICE imputation process [3], where multiple samples from a fitted model are generated.
+So for each frame, multiple possible imputations are created and all fed to the network.
 Performance is measured as the coefficient of determination (R^2), which is 0 for random guessing and 1 for perfect predictions.

 | Environment | Partial obs. | R^2 FFN | R^2 RNN |